Legal information

 By submitting forms, proposals, messages or materials, users represent that the information provided is accurate and that they have the necessary rights, permissions or authorizations to share it.

-Submission of information does not require VAEA / Exodus & Resilience to accept proposals, publish materials, establish collaborations, respond to requests or formalize agreements.
+Submission of information does not require VAEA / Exodus & Resilience to accept proposals, publish materials, establish collaborations, select artists, respond immediately to requests or formalize agreements.

 10. Limitation of liability

 The website is provided “as is” and “as available.”
-To the fullest extent permitted by law, VAEA / Exodus & Resilience shall not be liable for indirect, incidental, special or consequential damages, loss of data, technical interruptions, third-party errors or misuse of the website.
+To the fullest extent permitted by law, VAEA / Exodus & Resilience shall not be liable for indirect, incidental, special or consequential damages, loss of data, technical interruptions, third-party errors, outdated information, broken links or misuse of the website.

 We may modify these Terms and Conditions at any time.
 The current version will be the one published on this page.
 Continued use of the website after a change means acceptance of the updated terms.

-These terms shall be interpreted under the applicable laws of the State of New York and the United States, without prejudice to mandatory rights that may apply to users in other jurisdictions.
+To the extent applicable, these terms shall be interpreted under the laws relevant to VAEA as an organization registered in the State of New York, without prejudice to mandatory rights that may apply to users in other jurisdictions.

 For questions about these terms, please contact: